NeoSkin7/Website/site/content/about/_index.md

 #         space where you can hang out with fellow coffee lovers and learn about
 #         coffee making techniques.
 All of the artwork on display there is for
 #         sale.
 The full price you pay goes to the artist.
-#   heading: What we offer
+   heading: What I Do
-#   description: >
+   description: >
-#     Kaldi is the ultimate spot for coffee lovers who want to learn about their
-#     java’s origin and support the farmers that grew it.
-We take coffee
-#     production, roasting and brewing seriously and we’re glad to pass that
-#     knowledge to anyone.
-This is an edit via identity...
+     I am a digital creator and educator based in the United Kingdom.
+As such, I have worked on a multitude of projects across a wide fieldset.
+My mission to make the world a better and more diverse place through improved education and opportunities.
+How do I do this?
+That's the real question and whilst I could answer it simply, I'm not the kind of person to provide basic answers to any question - so do read on to find out more.
 # main:
 #   heading: Great coffee with no compromises
 #   description: >